bottom & links

 loose grit on driveway, walks?

-not enough room in the garage even if the door were auto
+not enough room in the garage even if the door were automatic?

 handrail wobbles, missing, can't get your hand around the other one?